raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 77. Why are .csr files have CSR extension?
 What is CSR all about?

      Answer: CSR = Certificate Signing Request.
+          When a user or an administrator needs a new certificate for a Kubernetes component or application, they generate a private key and a corresponding CSR file.
+          The CSR file contains information about the public key and other identifying information about the entity requesting the certificate.

+          The .csr file extension is used to indicate that the file contains a certificate signing request.

              For example A needs B to give A a signed certificate SO THAT A can later talk to B using that certificate.
              A will send a CSR (Certificate Signing Request) to B. The file that A sends to be will be CSR and thus will have .csr extension.